How you post and share content matters

 Here’s the edited version…..

 She leveraged my content to help build her authority.
-She continues to nurture our relationship (more than just sharing my content, she acknowledges she is learning from me – that ego thing again) and she is making it personal and herself more relatable to her clients.
+She continues to nurture our relationship (more than simply sharing my content, she acknowledges she is learning from me – that ego thing again) and she is making it personal and herself more relatable to her clients.

 The bonus… Rhonda will get some HUGE additional visibility: